ridler/styx/README.md

 - `server.js` provides web applications features through Express.js.
 It serves content in `public/` and `views/`.
 - `consume.js` establishes a connection to the Twitter API and writes tweets to mongo as soon as they are recieved.
 - `process.js` reads tweets off of mongo and does initial processing on them.
 It then writes generated data back to the same mongo instance.

-# TO DO
-- Implement direct streaming of data between `process.js` and `server.js`.
-- Implement richer processing of the data.
-- Map the geolocated data.
-- Develop a real UI.